-A: In addition to achieving a master's degree in Public Health from Michigan State University, I have the opportunity to apply what I've learned into real-world settings in need of positive change.
-The Flint Center for Health Equity Solutions is embedded in the Flint community and is working to make a difference in Flint.
+A: In addition to achieving a master's degree in Public Health from Michigan State University, I have the opportunity to apply what I've learned to real-world settings in need of positive change.
+MSU CHM's Division of Public Health is embedded in the Flint community and is working to make a difference in Flint.
 I am proud to be a part of this work and be able to use the skills and knowledge I learned in the MPH program to make a difference in people's lives.

 Anything else you would like to add?

 A: If you are interested in pursuing public health, seek out local coalitions in your area and get involved.
 I gained a lot of experience by working with a local coalition and becoming more involved with the community.
 Local organizations and health departments may also be good places to reach out to and learn about volunteer or job opportunities!
 I believe that the form of experience and involvement is vital in public health.

 Project Administrator, MSU SeroNet Study